The Clayer: Surfacing

 24. When does this course begin and end and how do I pay for it?

-The course begins on July 14th and ends on August 22nd.
-Registration ends August 15th, 2014 .
+The course begins on January 26th to March 6th, 2015.
+Registration ends March 6h, 2015.
 Please click on the "add to cart" button below to register and pay for the course.

 25. What if I pay for the course and do not watch the videos during the course period, will I have unlimited access to the course information and videos for an unlimited time?

-You will have unlimited access to the videos and course information throughout the duration of the e-course (July 14th to August, 22nd, 2014) plus for two more months after the course ends until October 22nd, 2014.
+You will have unlimited access to the videos and course information throughout the duration of the e-course (January 26th to March 6th, 2015) plus for six more months after the course ends until September 6th, 2015.
 After that you will no longer have access to the course information or videos.

 26. What if I never sign into the class, watch the videos, or do any of the assignments during the time of e-course.
 Will I able to get a refund?